Notes on migrating a Bluesky account

 }

-Looks good, now let's start exporting the data from the mushroom PDS, first the repository.
-It contains all records (posts, likes, accounts you follow and all other non-Bluesky records), but it does not contain blobs (binary large objects, images, short movies):
+Looks good.
+Now let's start exporting the data from the mushroom PDS, starting with the repository.
+It contains all records (posts, likes, accounts you follow, and all other non-Bluesky records), but it does not contain blobs (binary large objects: images, short videos):

 $ goat repo export fry69.dev